Sunday, July 25, 2021

 6. What did Achrekar inform Ajit?

-Achrekar informed Ajit that Sachin had the potential to be a good cricketer if he practiced all year round.
+That Sachin had the potential to be a good cricketer.

-7. What was the suggestion given by Achrekar to Sachin’s father?
+7. What was Achrekar’s suggestion to Sachin’s father?

 8. What acted as a safety valve?